5.1. The Basics

 Specialised braille paper should be used for reasons of thickness and surface smoothness.
 For example, if the surface is too smooth, it is more difficult to read the braille.

 To be on the safe side, we recommend that the default be braille on one side of a page only.
-This is because when the braille paper is not very heavy, the braille comes through on both sides and can it difficult to read comfortably.
+This is because when the braille paper is not very heavy, the braille comes through on both sides and can be difficult to read comfortably.

-The recommended default paper size is around 9.25 inches by 12 inches, or 23.5cm by 30.5cm, which may include tractor feed.
+The recommended default paper size is around 9.25 inches by 12 inches, or 23.5cm x 30.5cm, which may include tractor feed.
 That is an approximate as there are different sizes.
 Essentially without tractor feed it is approximately the same width as A-4 but slightly longer.
 The primary advantage of this size is that, unlike the larger (12 inches by 12 inches, 30cm by 30cm), it is very difficult to store and cannot be filed in standard folders, because of its enormous size; whereas, by contrast, the A4 type is ready-made for filing etc.

 Generally speaking, the formatting of a document so that it is suitable for braille-reading, is done by the braille transcription software, and not by someone altering it in Word etc. beforehand.

-The braille reader should find that:
+The braille-reading service-user should find that:

 - The brailled text should only ever be left indented – not centred, right indented, or justified.